symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 **So that** agents know when to escalate decisions and to whom based on defined policies.

 **Acceptance Criteria:**
-- Workflow states and transitions defined in TTL
+- Workflow states and transitions defined in RDF
 - Escalation rules link decision attributes (e.g., amount, risk) to workflow triggers
 - Approval chain defined per actor role
 - Timeout and override handling for stuck approvals